-1 Goal Name Maintain Affordable, Good Quality Housing • Goal The City is dedicated to maintaining affordable, good quality housing for all of its residents, particularly those with low- and Description moderate-incomes.
-In 2023, this housing goal will continue to be carried out through the City's Proactive Housing Code Description Enforcement Program, Critical Repair Program, and the administration of the Critical Repair and Lead Hazard Control Programs.
+1 Goal Name Maintain Affordable, Good Quality Housing Goal Description The City is dedicated to maintaining affordable, good quality housing for all of its residents, particularly those with low- and moderate-incomes.
+In 2024, this housing goal will continue to be carried out through the City's Proactive Housing Code Enforcement Program, Critical Repair Program, and the administration of the Critical Repair and Lead Hazard Control Programs.
 These programs have served the community and made significant impact to the improvement of its affordable housing stock, health, and wellbeing over the course of many years.
 They are a strength in the City's programming and continuing to support them with CDBG dollars is in the community's best interest.
-2 Goal Name Increase Affordable Housing Opportunities Goal The City is committed to exploring and investing in opportunities to increase affordable housing opportunities for its Description residents.
-In 2023, the City will continue to leverage funding from various Federal, state, and local sources to develop and • implement community-oriented solutions to the City's affordable housing shortage.
+2 Goal Name Increase Affordable Housing Opportunities Goal Description The City is committed to exploring and investing in opportunities to increase affordable housing opportunities for its residents.
+In 2024, the City will continue to leverage funding from various Federal, state, and local sources to develop and implement community-oriented solutions to the City's affordable housing shortage.
 Solutions may include, but are not limited to, construction of new housing, acquisition, and/or rehabilitation of existing housing for sale or rent to low- and moderate-income households, and/or homeownership assistance to create affordable housing opportunities for eligible City households with low- and moderate-incomes.
-3 Goal Name Promote Neighborhood Quality of Life Goal In 2023, the City will continue to further its objective to promote and improve neighborhood quality of life for all of its Description residents through developing a well-rounded, resident-lead strategy to address the myriad of factors creating inequitable living conditions by implementing and funding neighborhood-centric programming to sustain a strong livelihood for its residents.
-The City's current strategies include the Place-based Streetscape Improvement Program, the Fair Housing Services Program, and funding multilevel public service programs such as the Department of Neighborhood Engagement's Project Manager Program, the Neighborhood Crime Reduction through Police Social Worker Program, and the Health & Housing Social Worker programs.
-4 Goal Name Expand Economic Opportunities Goal The City recognizes that an essential aspect of a healthy community is economic wellbeing.
-As such, it is continuing to use Description CDBG to create economic opportunities for its residents by funding sustainable projects and businesses that empower our community with the resources, knowledge, and education to build and achieve financial stability through the Small Business Development Program.
-5 Goal Name Support Homelessness Services Goal The City is dedicated to supporting individuals experiencing homelessness by providing solutions that include outreach, Description emergency shelter, and rapid rehousing support services.
-As the City did not receive an ESG allocation this year, this goal will be supported by an external collaboration with the Lancaster County Continuum of Care and Homelessness Coalition.
+3 Goal Name Promote Neighborhood Quality of Life Goal Description In 2024, the City will continue to further its objective to promote and improve neighborhood quality of life for all of its residents through developing a well-rounded, resident-lead strategy to address the myriad of factors creating inequitable living conditions by implementing and funding neighborhood-centric programming to sustain a strong livelihood for its residents.
+The City's current strategies include the Place-based Streetscape Improvement Program, the Fair Housing Services Program, and funding multilevel public service programs such as the Department of Neighborhood Engagement's Project Manager Program, the Police Social Worker Program, and the Health & Housing Social Worker programs.
+4 Goal Name Expand Economic Opportunities 4 Goal Description The City recognizes that an essential aspect of a healthy community is economic wellbeing.
+As such, it is continuing to use CDBG to create economic opportunities for its residents by funding sustainable projects and businesses that empower our community with the resources, knowledge, and education to build and achieve financial stability through the Small Business Development Program.
+5 Goal Name Support Homelessness Services Goal Description The City is dedicated to supporting individuals experiencing homelessness by providing solutions that include outreach, emergency shelter, and rapid rehousing support services.
+As the City did not receive an ESG allocation this year, this goal will be supported by an external collaboration with the Lancaster County Continuum of Care and Homelessness Coalition and will also pursue alternative funding opportunities through the Pennsylvania Department of Community and Economic Development (DCED).

-2023 Planned Projects

-AP-35 Projects - 91.420, 91.220(d)
+2024 Planned Projects AP-35 Projects - 91.420, 91.220(d)

-The City plans to implement the following projects in 2023, which have been designed to fit within the goals, objectives, and needs identified within its 2021 - 2025 Five-Year Consolidated Action Plan.
+The City plans to implement the following projects in 2024, which have been designed to fit within the goals, objectives, and needs identified within its 2021 - 2025 Five-Year Consolidated Action Plan.

 Project Name

-1 2023 CDBG Program Administration
+1 2024 CDBG Program Administration

 2 The Fair Housing Services Program

 3 Critical Repair and Lead Hazard Reduction Program Administration

 4 City Planning

 5 The Critical Repair Program

 6 Proactive Housing Code Enforcement

 7 Affordable Housing Development Solutions

 8 Place-based Streetscape Improvements

 9 Public Service City Project Manager

 10 Neighborhood Crime Reduction Through Police Social Worker Program

 11 Health and Housing Social Worker Program

 12 Small Business Development (Microenterprise Development)